zzh8829/zihao/hugo/content/post/basic-neural-network-for-mnist-with-keras.md

     37800/37800 [==============================] - 2s - loss: 0.0398 - acc: 0.9887 - val_loss: 0.1522 - val_acc: 0.9726

+From this output we can see our model is 98.87% accurate on training set and 97.26% accurate on cross validation set.

 ```python
 # Graphing Loss on the left and Accuracy on the right